0

 What is the CMAT Score?

-• Each correct answer receives 4 marks.
+• Each correct answer received 4 marks.

 • Unanswered questions are not subject to negative marking.